Multi-linear Monogamy Relations for Three Qubit States: application

 \subsection{An upper bound of the sum of all bipartite quantum discord}

+Here we present an upper bound of the sum of all bipartite quantum discord for a three-qubit pure state.
+The quantum discord was first presented by Henderson and Vedral \cite{henderson2001classical}, Ollivier and Zurek \cite{ollivier2001quantum} independently.
+Quantum discord is a measure of nonclassical correlation.
+It is defined as

+where the maximum takes over all the positive-operator-valued-measurements $\{\Pi_x^B\}$ performed on the subsystem B, $p_x=\tr{\Pi_x^B\rho_{AB}\Pi_x^B},$ and $\rho_A^x=\tr_B(\Pi_x^B\rho_{AB}\Pi_x^B)/p_x.$ From its definition, it quantifies at least how much a bipartite state of one system is changed on anverage by the measurement of the other system.
+In the last decade, there are some results suggesting that quantum discord plays an important role in quantum information and computation tasks \cite{dakic2012quantum,gu2012observing,pirandola2014quantum,liu2017resource,liu2020quantum}.
+Recently, Guo $et$ $al.$ considered the complete monogamy relation for multi-party quantum discord \cite{guo2021monogamy}.
+Next we recall a conservation law for distributed EoF and quantum discord of a three-qubit pure state \cite{fanchini2011conservation} ,

-In this section, we present an upper bound of the sum of all bipartite quantum discord for a three-qubit pure state.\\ First we recall a conservation law for distributed EoF and quantum discord of a three-qubit pure state \cite{fanchini2011conservation} , where the maximum takes over all the positive-operator-valued-measurements $\{\Pi_x^B\}$ performed on the subsystem B, $p_x=\tr{\Pi_x^B\rho_{AB}\Pi_x^B},$ and $\rho_A^x=\tr_B(\Pi_x^B\rho_{AB}\Pi_x^B)/p_x.$ The law depends on the Koashi-Winter (KW) relation $E_{AB}+J_{AC}^{\leftarrow}=S_A$ \cite{koashi2004monogamy}. \\ Here we present an upper bound of the sum of all the bipartite discord for a three-qubit pure state, from equation $(\ref{ced})$, we have
+The law depends on the Koashi-Winter (KW) relation $E_{AB}+J_{AC}^{\leftarrow}=S_A$ \cite{koashi2004monogamy}. \\ Here we present an upper bound of the sum of all the bipartite discord for a three-qubit pure state, from equation $(\ref{ced})$, we have

-Thus we have quantum discord owns a multi-linear monogamy relations for a three-qubit pure state.
+Thus we have quantum discord owns a multi-linear monogamy relation for a three-qubit pure state.